-For the test methods of optical fibre cables, there are three Recommendations, Recommendations ITU-T G.650.1, G.650.2 and G.650.3.
-However, these Recommendations are mainly designed to use for terrestrial systems.
+For the test methods of optical fibre cables, there are three Recommendations, Recommendations ITU-T G.650.1, ITU-T G.650.2 and ITU-T G.650.3.
+However, these Recommendations are mainly designed for use by terrestrial systems.